 - Price — how much value for money will you get from the chair?

-Pine and Other Softwoods as a Material for Rocking Chairs
+Pine and Other Softwoods as Materials for Rocking Chairs

 Softwoods — Points to Consider

 - Softwood isn’t very resilient or durable, it is easily scratched or dented, which can impact the appearance of the chair.

 - Softwood must be varnished and protected if it is going to stay outside.
 Even then, the elements can quickly impact how good the chair looks.

 - Softwood chairs will typically need to be restained or revarnished on a semi-regular basis.

 - Softwood is an inexpensive choice when it comes to outdoor furniture.

 Oak and Other Hardwoods as Materials for Rocking Chairs